-Whan seyd was al this miracle, every man as sobre was, that wonder was to see...
-When the account of this miracle was finished, everyone looked very sober and thoughtful, remarkably so, until our host began to joke a little and at length, he looked at me and said:
+Whan seyd was al this miracle, every man as sobre was, that wonder was to see, til that our hoste japen tho bigan – When the account of this miracle was finished, everyone looked very sober and thoughtful, remarkably so, until our host began to joke a little and at length, he looked at me and said:

 ‘What kind of man are you?
-You stare down at the ground so much I think you must be looking for a rabbit!
+You stare down at the ground all the time as though you are looking for a hare!
 Ride up to me and raise your eyes.
 Give him room, everybody, let him approach.
-He has the same waist as I do.
+He has the same waist as I do!
 Here is a jolly fellow for any pretty woman to cuddle.
 He looks like a gnome!
-He certainly doesn’t joke or talk to anybody, but it’s your turn to speak, since many others have, so tell us a funny story, go on!’
+He certainly doesn’t joke or talk to anybody.
+But it’s your turn to speak, since many others have, so tell us a funny story, go on!’

-‘That sounds good enough,’ he replied.
-‘Now we’ll all hear something of value, I can see by the look on his face.’
+‘That sounds good enough to me,’ he replied.
+‘Now we’ll all hear something of value, I’m sure.
+I can see by the look on his face.’

-Listen, everybody, listen with an open mind and I shall provide both light entertainment and solace.
-It's the finest tale I know and it’s about a knight named Sir Thopas.
+Listen, everybody, listen with an open mind and I shall provide both light entertainment and solace as I tell this tale as accurately as I can; it’s about a courageous and very accomplished knight called Sir Thopas.

 Sir Thopas was born beyond the sea, in Flanders, and by God’s grace his father was the lord of all that land.
-He grew to be a very strong young man, with the ludicrous good looks of an Irish mythical hero; his lips were red, his face was white, his cheeks were bright scarlet – and he had a very handsome nose!
+He grew to be a very strong young man, his lips were rose red, his face was as white as flour, his cheeks were bright scarlet and he had a very handsome nose!
 His hair and beard were saffron yellow and hung down to his waist, his shoes were of the finest Spanish leather and his clothes were worth a fortune.
 He could stalk a deer, go hunting by the river with a grey goshawk, and was a very good archer as well.
 But above all, he excelled at wrestling and could throw anybody to the ground.
 There was no one his equal.

-Many damsels tossed and turned at night thinking of him, but he had developed no interest in love at all.
-Like the Breton knight Guigemar, he remained unable to fall in love.
+Many damsels tossed and turned at night thinking of him, but he had developed no interest in love at all and preferred to remain celebate.
 But one day, urged on by a dream to find the woman he truly sought, a lady of the Otherworld, Sir Thopas rode out on his grey steed, a lance in his hand and a bright sword by his side.
-Galloping through the forest, suicidally through the trees, swerving past overhanging branches that threatened his life at every turn, past thickets harbouring wild beasts, I tell you, he very nearly came to grief!
+Galloping through the forest, swerving past overhanging branches that threatened his life at every turn, and past thickets harbouring dangerous wild beasts, I tell you, he very nearly came to grief!

 On the forest floor were many plants used in medicine, and nutmegs to put in ale, or to lay in a chest or a coffin.

 At last, Sir Thopas was so weary that he lay upon the ground, and his horse wandered off, riderless, to graze.
 ‘Oh, Mary!’ cried Sir Thopas, ‘I am consumed with love!
 I dreamed last night that I lay with an elf-queen.
-There is no woman in this whole Earthly world, in any town or city, that I can love – I reject them all and shall search far and wide for my elf-queen!
+There is no woman in this whole Earthly world, in any town or city, that I could love.
+I must reject them all and search far and wide for my elf-queen.

-Sir Thopas made his retreat and the giant threw stones at him with a sling.
-But he managed to escape unscathed, through God’s grace, and through his own excellent horsemanship he arrived back into his own city.
+Sir Thopas made his retreat; the giant threw stones at him with a sling but he managed to escape unscathed, through God’s grace, and through his own excellent horsemanship he arrived back into his own city.
 Listen, everybody, to this tale!
 It is more comforting than the song of the nightingale!
 Sir Thopas commanded his men to prepare him for battle.